Pepper-Wood/prairiewatch.dog/DEVLOG.md

 - Switched from `annotate-page` example to `borderify`
 - Super simple prototype set up 🙌
 - Initial (failing) implementation to make GET requests to the JSON files I have stored in the `api/` master branch folder.
+- Fixed the Karma/Jasmine angular tests in `website/` after running `ng test`.
+They were all failing due to needing RouterTestingModule to be imported into each component test spec, i.e. `home.component.spec.ts`.
+Tests passing will allow me to continue going through Dependabot's PR updates.

 Helpful list of references:
 - Where it all started: https://dev.to/vinceumo/cross-browser-extensions-with-webextensions-api---101-40hj